 Frederick T. Davis is a former federal prosecutor and member of the Bars of New York and of Paris.
 He is Of Counsel in the Paris and New York offices of Debevoise & Plimpton LLP.
-His practice focuses on criminal, regulatory, and civil litigation and investigations involving U.S. and French laws.
+His practice focuses on criminal, regulatory, and civil litigation and investigations involving U.S. and other laws.

 Cambridge University Press has published his book American Criminal Justice: An Introduction (2019), which provides an overview and evaluation of US criminal procedures, noting important ways in which those procedures differ from those applied in many other parts of the world.
-Davis is also the author or co-author of several book chapters, including “The Foreign Corrupt Practices Act” in Business and Commercial Litigation in Federal Courts, 2012, “Financial Crime in France” in Practical Law (2015), and “France” in The International Investigations Review (2017).
+Davis is also the author or co-author of several book chapters, including “The Foreign Corrupt Practices Act” in Business and Commercial Litigation in Federal Courts (2012), “Financial Crime in France” in Practical Law (2015), and “France” in The International Investigations Review (2019).
 He is a frequent contributor to blogs such as The Global Anticorruption Blog (Harvard), the Program on Corporate Compliance and Enforcement (NYU), and the International Enforcement Law Reporter.
 He has published several scholarly articles on issues relating to cross-border and comparative criminal procedures, taught one semester as the Nomura Lecturer on International Law at Harvard Law School, and is a frequent lecturer at the Ecole Nationale de la Magistrature and at Paris 2 in France.

 Davis received his J.D. from Columbia Law School in 1972, where he was the writing and research editor of the Columbia Law Review.
 He earned his B.A. from Harvard University in 1967.
 He is a Life Member of the American Law Institute and an elected Fellow of the American College of Trial Lawyers, and the French Government has named him a “chevalier” of the National Order of Merit of France.
 He is a past co-chair of the Business Crime Committee of the International Bar Association and a member of the International Academy of Financial Crime Litigators.